emothebest/screenshot-to-code/README.md

 # screenshot-to-code

-This simple app converts a screenshot to code (HTML/Tailwind CSS, or React or Bootstrap or Vue).
+This simple app converts a VationX AI Web Generator (HTML/Tailwind CSS, or React or Bootstrap or Vue).
 It uses GPT-4 Vision (or Claude 3) to generate the code and DALL-E 3 to generate similar-looking images.
 You can now also enter a URL to clone a live website.

 🆕 Now, supporting Claude 3!